Can you name one of the healthiest grains on earth?

 The selection of oats depends on your preference and taste.
 If you enjoy your oatmeal creamy and smooth or need something quick, instant oats are your game.
 If you prefer a nutty flavor with chewy consistency, try steel-cut oats.

-One must store dry oats in a dry, dark, cool, and clean storage area in an airtight container to prevent infestation and increase the shelf life.
+In an airtight container, one must store dry oats in a dry, dark, cool, and clean storage area to prevent infestation and increase shelf life.

 Appearance, foul smell, and change in taste and color are reliable ways to determine whether or not the oats have expired and gone bad.